Allopart/rbpf-gmapping/README.md

 by Adrian Llopart Maurin, PhD student at the technical University of Denmark (DTU), 2016.

-based on the Probabilistic Robotics book by Thrun, Burgaard and Fox and several papers by cyril Stachniss
+based on the Probabilistic Robotics book by Thrun, Burgaard and Fox and several papers by Cyril Stachniss